Polynomial-time quantum algorithm for solving the hidden subgroup problem: The poly( )-unique shortest vector problem

 \section{The poly($n$)-unique shortest vector problem}

 The poly$(n)$-unique SVP is defined on a point lattice.
 An $n$-dimensional point lattice is a discrete subset of $\mathbb{R}^{n}$ closed under addition and substraction.
-It is generated by a set of integer linear combination of $ n$ linearly independent vectors $\mathbf{b}_{1},\ldots ,\mathbf{b}_{n}$ as
+It is generated by a set of integer linear combination of $n$ linearly independent vectors $\mathbf{b}_{1},\ldots ,\mathbf{b}_{n}$ as

 where $\mathbb{Z}$ denotes the integer set.
 The SVP is: given a lattice described by the basis vectors, find the shortest nonzero vector in the lattice.
-The SVP is extremely difficult in $n$ dimensions, all known algorithms for the SVP require exponential time in $n$.
+The $n$ dimensional SVP is extremely difficult, all known algorithms for the SVP require exponential time in $n$.
 A vector is $f(n)$ -unique if it is a factor of $f(n)$ shorter than all other nonparallel vectors.
 Approximating the shortest vector to within a constant, that is, the $O(1)$-unique SVP is known to be NP-hard under a randomized reduction~ \cite{micc}.
-The $O(2^{n})$-unique SVP is solvable in polynomial time by applying the LLL algorithm~\cite{lens}.
+The $O(2^{n})$-unique SVP is solvable in polynomial time by using the LLL algorithm~\cite{lens}.
 The decision version of the poly($n$ )-unique SVP is known to be in NP and coNP~\cite{ahar,lyub}.

 It has been found~\cite{regev} that the poly$(n)$-unique SVP can be reduced to the two-point problem on lattice, and the two-point problem can be reduced to the dihedral coset problem, which can be reduced to the dihedral HSP.
 Therefore an efficient quantum algorithm for the HSP of the dihedral group $D_{N}$ will provide an efficient way of solving the poly$(n)$-unique SVP.
 The dihedral group $D_{N}$ has $2N$ elements, it is a group of symmetries of an $N$-sided regular polygon.
 There are $2N$ ways one can apply rotations or reflections in a distinct way.
 Every element of $D_{N}$ can be represented as a tuple $(r_{1},r_{2})$ where $r_{1}\in \left\{ 0,1\right\} $ representing the number of reflections and $0\leq r_{2}<N$ representing the number of rotations.
-The dihedral coset problem is to find a constant integer $l$, given a collection of states in the form
+The dihedral coset problem is to find a constant integer $l$, given a collection of states in form of

+They can be thought of as cosets of the subgroup $K=\{(0,0),(1,l)\}$ in $ D_{N}$.
+Solving the dihedral HSP by finding the subgroup $K$ results in a solution to the dihedral coset problem, and finally a solution to the poly($n$)-unique SVP.